Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Abstract

 \section{Abstract}

 As a key advancement in artificial intelligence, large language models (LLMs) are set to transform transportation systems.
 While LLMs offer the potential to simulate human travelers in future mixed-autonomy transportation systems, their behavioral fidelity in complex scenarios remains largely unconfirmed by existing research.
-This study addresses this gap by conducting a comprehensive analysis of the value of travel time (VOT) of a popular LLM, GPT-4o.
-We employ a full factorial experimental design to systematically examine the LLM's sensitivity to various transportation contexts, including the choice setting, travel purpose, income, and socio-demographic factors.
-Our results reveal a high degree of behavioral similarity between the LLM and humans.
-The LLM exhibits an aggregate VOT similar to that of humans, and demonstrates human-like sensitivity to travel purpose, income, and the time-cost trade-off ratios of the alternatives.
-Furthermore, the behavioral patterns of LLM are remarkably consistent across varied contexts.
-However, we also find that the LLM's context sensitivity is less pronounced than that observed in humans.
-Overall, this study provides a foundational benchmark for the future development of LLMs as proxies for human travelers, demonstrating their value and robustness while highlighting that their blunted contextual sensitivity requires careful consideration.
+This study addresses this gap by conducting a comprehensive analysis of the value of travel time (VOT) of three popular LLMs.
+We employ a full factorial experimental design to systematically examine LLMs' sensitivities to various transportation contexts, including the choice setting, travel purpose, and socio-demographic factors.
+Our results reveal a high degree of behavioral similarity between LLMs and humans.
+Some LLMs exhibit an aggregate VOT similar to that of humans, and all tested models demonstrate human-like sensitivity to travel purpose, income, and the time-cost trade-off ratios of the alternatives.
+Furthermore, the behavioral patterns of LLMs are highly consistent across varied contexts.
+However, while the behavior of every single model is highly robust, we also find some heterogeneity across models regarding the magnitude and direction of sensitivity to travel contexts and income elasticity.
+Overall, this study provides a foundational benchmark for the future development of LLMs as proxies for human travelers, demonstrating their robust decision-making capabilities while cautioning that misaligned magnitudes of economic trade-offs between humans and LLMs necessitate rigorous validation and additional conditioning of LLMs before their application.